The Bee Gees' Spirits Tour of 1979 has been one of these highlights of that long period I have been a Bee Gees fan so far.

 First of all there was of course their lead guitarist, who still is lead guitarist for The Bee Gees until today:

-Alan was born in Nelson, Lancashire and has been with the brothers until 1970.
+Alan was born in Nelson, Lancashire and has been with the brothers since 1970.

 Prior to working with The Bee Gees he played in the group Toe Fat who toured the U.S. as openers for Eric Clapton's Derek and the Dominoes.